pdubz-sudo/data-wrangling/README.md

 The purpose of this project was to extract data from a web site into another stored format: in this case csv.
-The web site scraped was Lund Universities admissions page, http://www.lunduniversity.lu.se/lubas/programs, and running the code extracts all degree orograms into a csv file.
+The web site scraped was Lund Universities admissions page, http://www.lunduniversity.lu.se/lubas/programs, and running the code extracts all degree programs into a csv file.
 BeautifulSoup was used to extract the data from the universities website.